Quick answer

 Price Per Pound Calculator: what it calculates

-Price Per Pound Calculator calculates price per pound from price, pounds and ounces.
-The core method is Price per pound = package price / total pounds.
+Price Per Pound Calculator calculates price per pound from price, pounds, ounces, and comparison package.
+The visible formula is Price per pound = package price / total pounds.

 Everyday Calculators